jpjacobpadilla/Stealth-Requests/README.md

 - **Realistic HTTP Requests:**
     - Mimics browser headers for undetected scraping, adapting to the requested file type
     - Tracks dynamic headers such as `Referer` and `Host`
-    - Mask the TLS fingerprint of HTTP requests using the [curl_cffi](https://curl-cffi.readthedocs.io/en/latest/) package
+    - Masks the TLS fingerprint of HTTP requests using the [curl_cffi](https://curl-cffi.readthedocs.io/en/latest/) package
 - **Faster and Easier Parsing:**
-    - Automatically extracts metadata (title, description, author, etc..) from HTML-based responses
+    - Automatically extracts metadata (title, description, author, etc.) from HTML-based responses
-    - Methods to extract all webpage and image URLS
+    - Methods to extract all webpage and image URLs
     - Seamlessly converts responses into [lxml](https://lxml.de/apidoc/lxml.html) and [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/) objects

 ### Install